Raising Arizona: Casting and conception

 The Coen Brothers started working on Raising Arizona with the idea to make it as different as possible from their previous film, Blood Simple, by having it be far more optimistic and upbeat.
 The starting point of scriptwriting came from the idea of the character of Hi, who has the desire to live a regular life within the boundaries of the law.
 To create their characters' dialect, Joel and Ethan created a hybrid of local dialect and the assumed reading material of the characters, namely, magazines and the Bible.
 In contrast to Blood Simple, the characters in Raising Arizona were written to be very sympathetic.
 The Coens wrote the character Ed for Holly Hunter.
 The character of Leonard Smalls was created when the Coen Brothers tried to envision an "evil character" not from their imagination, but one that the character would have thought up.
-His name is widely thought to be a reference to the character of Lennie Small, from John Steinbeck's novella Of Mice and Men.
+His name is sometimes interpreted as a reference to the character of Lennie Small, from John Steinbeck's novella Of Mice and Men.
 John Goodman was drawn to characters of "great feeling, [guys] who could explode or start weeping at any moment" and became a frequent collaborator following his performance as Gale Snoats.
 The script took three and a half months to write.

 A send-up of the screwball comedy, the film was influenced by the works of director Preston Sturges and writers such as William Faulkner and Flannery O'Connor (who was known for her Southern literature; "She also has a great sense of eccentric character," Ethan Coen told one interviewer).
 Joel and Ethan showed the completed script to Circle Films, their American distributor for Blood Simple.
 Circle Films agreed to finance the movie.
 The Coens came to the set with a complete script and storyboard.
 With a budget of just over five million dollars, Joel Coen noted that "to obtain maximum from that money, the movie has to be meticulously prepared".